-The beginning of 1997 was quite a busy one for me.
-It was the last year of high school.
-Every students were busy with many activities, where ironically some of them are actually conflicting.
-Despite of impending final exam, we still occasionally held some events in the school.
-Some of the festivities were held to commemorate certain events, while others are just to fill up the spare time.
+The beginning of 1997 was quite a busy period for me.
+It was the last year of high school where students were busy with many activities.
+Despite of looming final exam, we still occasionally held some events in the school.
+Some of the festivities were held to commemorate certain events.

 High school open day party and gathering in early 1997.